dylansc/deployment_workshop/README.md

 Now that you have a container with Mongo up and running, you can link it to your app.

-:computer: Run your application connected to Mongo:
+:computer: Run your application connected to Mongo (Make sure to stop any previous instances):

 ```
 $ docker run -p 8080:9090 --link mongo:mongodb -d username/sa7-app